Ask for a care and support assessment

 We may be able to direct you to other services quickly without needing more details about your circumstances.

-Or we may need to talk with other people involved with you to get a fuller picture of your situation.
+However, we may need to talk with other people involved with you to get a fuller picture of your situation.
 We will always ask for your permission first.

 Can I have help from you?

-Because we have to use resources wisely, we need to make sure that we target help and support effectively and appropriately, for those who are eligible.
+As we have to use resources wisely, we need to make sure that we target help and support effectively and appropriately, for those who are eligible.

 Find out more about the eligibility criteria and how we decide if you can have social care services.